Our team worked alongside the Client’s team to build an inventory tracking and management device integrated into the inventory management system.

-Smart Consignment Inventory Management delivers consignment items to hospitals, tracks consignment items, informs customers of product usage and returns items to customers without hospital integration.
+We built an IoT device that enables tracking of consignment items, informs customers of product usage and returns items to customers without hospital integration.

 The inventory tracker is registered to a management platform, and sends periodically information about the state of the tracked package.